MayankkYogi/CloudSphere/README.md

 - Requirement for creating a master node: 2 vCPU and 4 GB RAM

 # Setup master and worker node on AWS
-- Luanch 3 instances (one master node and two worker node)
+- Launch 3 instances (one master node and two worker node)
+- Edit Security group and allow all traffic
 - Run below commands in all 3 instances/VMs
 - Choose Ubuntu free tier instance which is t2.medium
 ### Commands